sophieklm/music-master/README.md

 # Music Master

-Search for artist information using the Spotify API
+Search for an artist and get top tracks using the Spotify API

 ### Set up API keys